kaizar36/imageboard/README.md

 2. Install [PostgreSQL](https://www.postgresql.org/).
 3. Create the database using the script [init-database.sql](./init-database.sql).
 4. Install [Node.js](https://nodejs.org/).
-5. Install the dependencies with `npm install`
+5. Install the dependencies with `npm install`.
-6. Build the application with `npm run build`
+6. Build the application with `npm run build`.
-7. Create the `.env` in the root folder with the following content
+7. Create the `.env` in the root folder with the following content.
 ```
 DATABASE_URL=postgresql://${username}$:${password}@${hostname}:${port}/imageboard
 ```